LiDAR Based Harvest Planning

-Silvatech has been producing detailed Total Chance Plans in BC for over 20 years using 3D stereo-plotters and digital imagery.
-We have been using LiDAR technology for the past 10 years.
+Silvatech has been producing detailed Total Chance Plans in BC for over 20 years using 3D stereo-plotters, Lidar, and digital imagery.
 Operational planning has just gotten better with greater detail and consistency as LiDAR technology has advanced and costs have plummeted.

 Automated Water Feature Delineation from Lidar Data